shhhkun/TrashPando/README.md

 - Show the folder paths included files as well as their metadata (filename, size, filetype)

 ### **v1.0 - Navigation, Manipulation, & Selection**
-- Added file deletion
+- Added file selection & deletion
 - Supports multi-file selection, delete confirmation modal, and toast popup messages for number of files removed
 - Implemented drag and select for multiple file selection
     - 'Ctrl +' shortcut for appending selections together
     - Dynamic select/unselect logic based on drag selection box
-- Load/scan common folders on OS as suggested areas of cleaning
+- Load/scan common folders as quick navigations

 ### **v1.1 - Upcoming**
+- Updated layout to have a sidebar with primary Dashboard and File Explorer dropdowns
+- Dashboard:
+    - Will include installed apps, documents, other, etc.
+    - Central area for storage management
+- File Explorer:
+    - More free-use file/folder navigator for precise deletion
-- Smart metrics (suggestion based file cleanup) based on:
+- Basic smart metrics (suggestion based file cleanup) based on:
     - Folder contents (empty/non-empty)
     - File size
     - Recently used/modified dates
     - Duplicate files
-- Will adjust suggestions to ignore sensitive/important areas like Systems Files, Device Driver, etc.
+- Moved recursive folder scanning on workers threads
+- Adjusted file scanning to avoid sensitive system files (winattr for Windows, "." prefix for UNIX/Linux/macOS)

+### **v?.? - Later Development**
 - Advanced metrics?
     - Screentime/usage time to be incorporated into suggestion logic
     - Perhaps fetch info from other OS apps such as Task Manager